QuantumSavory/QuantumSavory.jl/docs/src/index.md

 <video src="howto/firstgenrepeater/firstgenrepeater-07.observable.mp4" autoplay loop muted></video>
 ```

+!!! warning

-A limited public demo of a fraction of some internal research code.
-Full code to be release shortly.
+    This is a limited public demo of a fraction of some internal research code.
+Full code is slowly being documented and released.

 !!! danger